shawonkhan1/shawonkhan1/README.md

 ### 👋 About Me

-I am a passionate **Full-Stack Web Developer** specializing in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+I am a passionate **Frontend Developer** specializing in **React.js** and modern JavaScript frameworks.
-Currently, I am pursuing a **Diploma in Computer Science & Technology** and focusing on building real-world, scalable, and efficient web applications.
+Currently pursuing a **Diploma in Computer Science & Technology**, I am focused on building responsive and user-friendly web applications.

-I love turning ideas into functional, user-friendly digital experiences — whether it’s a personal project or a team collaboration.

 - 🚀 Building dynamic, responsive, and secure user-friendly websites and apps.
-- 🔧 Daily use of React, Node.js, Firebase, MongoDB, Tailwind CSS, and JWT Authentication.
+- 🔧 Daily use of React, Firebase, Tailwind CSS, and JWT Authentication.
 - 🤝 Open to collaborations and learning new technologies.

 ---

 ### 💻 Tech Stack & Tools

 | Frontend        | Backend         | Database       | Others                |